Perso-Arabic Script Code for Information Interchange

 Perso-Arabic Script Code for Information Interchange (PASCII) is one of the Indian government standards for encoding languages using writing systems based on Perso-Arabic alphabet, in particular Kashmiri, Persian, Sindhi and Urdu.
 The ISCII encoding was originally intended to cover both the Brahmi-derived writing systems of India and the Arabic-based systems, but it was subsequently decided to encode the Arabic-based writing systems separately.

-PASCII has not been widely used outside certain government institutions and has now been rendered largely obsolete by Unicode.
-Unicode uses a separate block for each writing system and largely preserves the PASCII layout within each block.